nickescasmith/tsl/README.md

 ## Usage
 1. Install the addon as normal
 2. Bring up the tradeskill window for the skill you want to list
-3. Type /tsl into the chat window
+3. Type /tslb into the chat window
 4. Cut and paste the message that appears into a boards post using ctrl-a then ctrl-c to copy it in wow

+## Limiting output to high level items
+You can make the addond only output higher level items by putting the minimum item level after the command For example to make a boards post with level 90 or better items do /tslb 90

 ## XML output
 Use /tslx to get XML output
-Use /tslb to get PHPBB output (for my board using the custom item tag)
+Use /tslb to get PHPBB output (for my board using the custom item tag) Use /tslh to get HTML output (somewhat experimantal still)